Unlucky-Man/CMP2003-Project/README.md

 - `<fstream>` for file input/output
 - `<vector>` and `<pair>` for data structure management
 - `<iostream>` for console input/output
+- `createAllList.h` for creating the necessary data structures
+- `ratePredictor.h` for making predictions with processed data

 ## Future Enhancements